juliagdealedo/juliagdealedo.github.io/content/blog/_index.md

 ![profile](/img/profile_1.png)

-_Indeed, after despeñaderos, there is a big hole._
+_Indeed, after Despeñaperros, there is a big hole._

 Here some tips to your elevation profile in R